Writing My Own Programming Language

 1. Lexer (Tokenization)

-The lexer is the very first stage, taking in raw source code — an arbitrary string of characters — and breaking it down into tokens: meaningful units of the language, such as keywords, operators, and literals.
+The lexer (short for lexical analyzer) is the very first stage, taking in raw source code — an arbitrary character string — and breaking it down into tokens that represent keywords, operators, types, and literals.

 OUT